woakes070048/erpnext/README.md

 - **Order Management**: Track inventory levels, replenish stock, and manage sales orders, customers, suppliers, shipments, deliverables, and order fulfillment.
 - **Manufacturing**: Simplifies the production cycle, helps track material consumption, exhibits capacity planning, handles subcontracting, and more!
 - **Asset Management**: From purchase to perishment, IT infrastructure to equipment.
 Cover every branch of your organization, all in one centralized system.
+- **Projects**: Delivery both internal and external Projects on time, budget and Profitability.
+Track tasks, timesheets, and issues by project.

+<a href="https://erpnext.com">And More</a>

 ## Under the Hood